cloudfoundry-attic/bosh-lite/README.md

 #bosh-lite

-A lite development env for BOSH using Warden and Docker.io from within vagrant
+A lite development env for BOSH using Warden from within vagrant

-**Warning:**   This is very much a work in progress and not really suited for use.... really run and hide.

 ###Installation